Match Review: Brighton 0-3 Manchester United

 Match Review: Manchester United 1-2 Leeds United

 Manchester United’s home comforts felt brittle on a cold April night at Old Trafford.
 After three-and-a-half weeks without a competitive fixture the team looked rusty, fatigued and, crucially, short on the type of composure required to overturn an early Leeds onslaught.
-The scoreboard — United 1, Leeds 2 — tells the story: two clinical finishes from Noah Okafor and a late header from Casemiro were separated by a moment that changed the match irreversibly, Lisandro Martínez’s red card.
+The scoreboard tells the story.
+United 1, Leeds 2: two clinical finishes from Noah Okafor and a late header from Casemiro were separated by a moment that changed the match irreversibly, Lisandro Martínez’s red card.

 Match Review: Bournemouth 2-2 Manchester United